-Although the author doesn’t mention it, commercial producers such as Oscar Pepper also aged their product for a reasonable time.
-Oscar Pepper’s product, made by the legendary Scots-born physician James Crow, was noted for its red colour and must have been seven years old at a minimum.
-As early as 1818 some Kentucky whiskey was advertised as seven years of age and some was available at higher ages.
+Although the author doesn’t mention it, some commercial distillers such as Oscar Pepper also aged their product well.
+Oscar Pepper’s product, made by legendary Scots-born physician James Crow, was noted for its red colour and was probably at least seven years old.
+As early as 1818 some Kentucky whiskey is documented at seven years of age, and some was available at higher ages.

 Note re images: the labels shown above were sourced here and here.
 Both are believed available for educational or historical use, all feedback welcomed.
 All trademarks shown belong exclusively to their owners or authorized licensees.